 It seems that the fans had their way in part, with the Z seeing a return as the flagship, although now being part of the X series.
 As Sony describes it, the X series runs from A to Z, with the latter being the head of the family, and the former the base model.
 That does bring up a few questions as to where the Xperia X fits into that naming convention…perhaps it was simply just an oversight on their part.
 Maybe we just shouldn’t be expecting a range of 24 other devices that fit somewhere between the two aforementioned.

-With Sony needing a mini revival of sorts due its recent fade in popularity, does the Xperia XZ live up to the Z premium moniker, and is it enough to sway opinion of the brand?
+With Sony needing a mini-revival of sorts due to its recent fade in popularity, does the Xperia XZ live up to the Z premium moniker, and is it enough to sway opinion of the brand?

 Build and Design

 Sony has persisted with its OmniBalance design since it first released the Xperia Z back in 2013.
 With the announcement of the Xperia X series back in February, we already had an indication that Sony was not ready to move on from their design principles.
 That said, the XZ features a slight variant from the standard OmniBalance approach with a more flattened design.

 Instead of the rectangle curvature on the length of the frame, the curvature is now along the width, which is most prominent along the left and right sides of the unit.
 Sony refers to this as the “loop” design.
 It isn’t quite Samsung Edge, but it has a certain appeal to it.
 The remaining aspects of the design remain largely intact, from the large top and bottom bezels, the thumb power button that doubles as a fingerprint sensor, with the volume rocker and dedicated camera button below that.